Firefly launches eSafety company SafeToNet to stop cyber-bullying. …Read more

-Freescale Semiconductor, a global leader in embedded processing solutions, brought in the support of Firefly Communications in 1998.
-Since a full case study would take a while to read after 16 years together, we’ve focused on two pieces of recent programme activity as part of a broader PR programme.
+Freescale Semiconductor, a global leader in embedded processing solutions, enlisted the support of Firefly Communications in 1998.
+Since a full case study would take a while to read after 16 years together, we’ve focused on two programme activities as part of a broader PR programme.

-Automotive: McLaren Applied Technologies partners with Freescale to continuously evolve the technology used by McLaren’s F1 team.
+Automotive: McLaren Applied Technologies partnered with Freescale to continuously evolve the technology used by McLaren’s F1 team.
 Much of the technology developed for this filters down into everyday road cars.

 An annual partner event was established at the famous McLaren Technology Centre in Woking to leverage the brand recognition of McLaren, whilst establishing Freescale as the leading chip supplier to the automotive industry.